-Given the increases in creative work capacity, particularly in the 5G technology standard for broadband cellular networks and future of connectivity, the Group's GHG emissions are expected to increase inevitably.
-Nevertheless, we are dedicated to protecting and preserving our earth by adopting sustainable practices throughout our business, identifying and assessing financial and other risks associated with climate change and integrating low-carbon solutions into our operation.
+In light of the anticipated rise in creative work capacity, notably with the advancements in the 5G technology standard and the future of connectivity, the Group foresees an inevitable increase in GHG emissions.
+However, our commitment to safeguarding the environment remains unwavering.
+We are dedicated to adopting sustainable practices across our operations, identifying and evaluating financial and other risks linked to climate change, and integrating low-carbon solutions into our business practices.
 The Group formulated relevant rules and regulations for a sound and effective management of energy consumption, GHG emission, as well as discharge of waste and sewage and other pollutants, highlighted as below.

-- To assess, monitor and manage environmental risks and opportunities associated with our business; - To comply with applicable environmental protection laws and regulations; - To integrate environmental considerations in the operations; - To define appropriate objectives and targets for our ESG management approach; - To continuously improve the ESG management system to set and maintain standards; - To prevent pollution and to protect the environment by conserving natural resources and minimizing waste; and - To promote environmental awareness and low carbon lifestyle among the workforce.
+- To assess, monitor and manage environmental risks and opportunities associated with our business; - To comply with applicable environmental protection laws and regulations; - To integrate environmental considerations throughout the operation including planning and budgeting; - To define appropriate objectives and targets for our ESG management approach; - To continuously improve the ESG management system to set and maintain standards; - To prevent pollution and to protect the environment by conserving natural resources and minimizing waste; and - To promote environmental awareness and low carbon lifestyle among the workforce.

-During the Reporting Period, the Group complied with environmental protection laws and regulations in relation to air and GHG emissions, discharge into water and land, and generation of hazardous and non-hazardous waste.
-The Group did not violate any environmental protection laws or regulations of the region where we operate, nor was it subject to significant fines, non-monetary penalties and litigation relating to environmental protection.
+During the Reporting Period, the Group adhered to environmental protection laws and regulations concerning air and GHG emissions, discharge into water and land, and the generation of hazardous and non-hazardous waste.
+The Group maintained compliance with all environmental protection laws and regulations in the regions where we operate.
+There were no violations of environmental protection laws, and the Group did not incur significant fines, non-monetary penalties, or litigation related to environmental protection during this period.